Hitcents/unity3d-standards/coding.md

 }
 ```

+Also make sure your spaces are formatted appropriately. = and == should have spaces around them.
+The curly brace trick will fix these, too.

 #Comments

 As in the above example, there is a stupid default comment made by Unity.
 If the comment is nonsense, *DELETE IT*!